CCBR/CHARLIE/README.md

 2. RUNMODE     : [Type: String] Valid options:
     * init      : initialize workdir
     * dryrun    : dry run snakemake to generate DAG
-    * run       : run with slurm
+    * run       : run by submitting the job with slurm
+    * qsub      : run by submitting the job with qsub
     * runlocal  : run without submitting to sbatch ADVANCED RUNMODES (use with caution!!)
     * unlock    : unlock WORKDIR if locked by snakemake NEVER UNLOCK WORKDIR WHERE PIPELINE IS CURRENTLY RUNNING!